USAFA-ECE/ece382/_sources/Assignments/homework2.md

 - Double-click the `Example02_Addressing` project in the Project Explorer to open it.
 - The project that is currently selected will list **[Active - Debug]** next to it.
-- Double-click the `main.asm` file under the `Example02_Addressing` project to open it.
+- Double-click the `Ex02_Addressing.asm` file under the `Example02_Addressing` project to open it.
 Before you compile your project, always ensure it is selected and has **[Active - Debug]** next to it.
 - Observe the main toolbar at the top of the screen.
 The toolbar shown below presents before entering the debugger.
 If you don't have the toolbar, go to the `Window` menu and then click `Appearance` > `Show Toolbar`.

 ```{image} ./figures/HW2_toolbar.png